Marcon1006/SolidityAssessment/README.md

-Sure!
-Here’s a README for your Solidity token contract:

----

 # SolidityToken

 This Solidity program is a simple implementation of a cryptocurrency token.
 It demonstrates the basic syntax and functionality of the Solidity programming language, providing a foundational example for those new to smart contract development.